 I am highly critical of my work.
 I believe that if I am hired by someone to take photo, they should get the best, only the best, and nothing else.
 If there is anything you don't like about a photo and would like it to be fixed, I will do everything I can to resolve the issue.

 ©2013-2022 Grant Lykins.
 Images may not be copied, printed or otherwise disseminated without express written/electronic permission from Grant Lykins.

-Images may be published on the condition that the photographer’s watermark has not been cropped off or obscured in any form, which is a violation of U.S. Copyright laws (revised 2012).
+Images may be published on the condition that the photographer’s watermark has not been remoevd or obscured in any form, which is a violation of U.S. Copyright laws.

 Images that are not watermarked are still property of the photographer unless permission is explicitly expressed through written or electronic communication.